-It’s important to consider residency rules when moving across jurisdictions.
+It’s important to consider residency rules when arriving in, or departing the UK.

 In a global economy many people are choosing to work overseas, whether leaving the UK for employment in another country, or coming from overseas to work in the UK.
 This can expose individuals to changes in their residency status and can have a tax implication.

 The tax treatment of income can be a complex area and it is advisable to seek specialist advice as the rules regarding residence in and out of the UK can be complex.
 HMRC’s guidance note RDR3 – statutory residence test, sets out to help define whether an individual is resident or non-resident in the UK.
 This must be considered in tandem with relevant Double Tax Agreements.

 Our experts can guide you through the rules to establish your position and help you plan to keep your tax bills to the minimum.

 There are many things to consider when planning such a move, such as: